-B. Will not be able to make SAP standards by the end of the term.
+B. Will not be able to make SAP standards by the end of the semester.
 In this case, the student will be required to meet with the NICC Counselor to develop an academic plan to ensure future success in meeting the satisfactory academic progress standards.
-Once the academic plan has been developed and signed, the student will be given a Financial Aid Plan status and the student's financial aid will be reinstated for subsequent terms.
-The student's Academic Plan will be reviewed at the end of each term.
-As long as the student continues to meet the terms of the academic plan, he/she will remain eligible to receive financial aid.
-If the terms of the academic plan are not met, the student will be placed back on financial aid suspension and will no longer be eligible for Title IV federal financial aid until the student meets the satisfactory academic progress standards.
+Once the academic plan has been developed and signed, the student will be given a Financial Aid Plan status and the student's financial aid will be reinstated.
+The student's Academic Plan and overall SAP status will be reviewed at the end of each semester.
+At the end of each semester, a student will be given a Plan Review status and will be required to meet with the NICC Counselor to review their progress and renew their Plan.